etheleon/readSim/README.md

 The first script hunts for all leaf taxa belonging to the same species as the chosen genomes, while the second reads in the NR database and removes the former to give a trimmed NR.

-NOTE: We leave species in the genus thauera untrimmed from the NR database
+NOTE: We leave species in the genus Thauera untrimmed from the NR database.

 ##### Outputs